damianhakert/damianhakert.github.io/source/posts/2016-10-11-wrapping-text.html.md

 ---
-title: "To Wrap or Not to Wrap: <brl>One of Life's Greatest Questions"
+title: "To Wrap or Not to Wrap: One of Life's Greatest Questions"
 author: Marcia Ramos
 author_twitter: XMDRamos
 categories: concepts